 Returns an iterator that can be used for traversing the entries of Set; see next/1.
 The difference as compared to the iterator returned by iterator/1 is that the first element greater than or equal to Element is returned.

 '''

 largest(Set) -> Element

 Types:

 Set = set(Element)

+Returns the largest element in Set

 '''